10 Memphis Nicknames and the Reasons for Them

 Destguides may receive commissions from purchases made through affiliate links in this article.

-City buildings near a park with benches during the fall
+City buildings near a park with benches on a clear blue fall day

 Memphis is called by many alternate names that have interesting origins